MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Does Mover preserve file versions?

 We do not preserve file versions.
-During a migration, only the most recent version of a file will be transfered from Egnyte to Office 365.
+During a migration, only the most recent version of a file is transfered from Egnyte to Office 365.

-### Does Mover notify end users?
+### Does Mover notify users?

-We automatically suppress all emails to end users so they are not bombarded with excessive notifications about the data they now have access to.
+We automatically suppress all emails to users so they are not bombarded with excessive notifications about the data they now have access to.

 ## Account FAQ